Unity: Understanding URP, HDRP, and Built-In

 Which rendering pipeline should I choose for my project?

-The rendering pipeline you should choose for your project depends on several factors, including the performance requirements of the project, the target platform, and the desired visual quality.
+You should choose the Universal Render Pipeline.
+The rendering pipeline you should choose for your project depends on several factors.
+You need to account for your performance requirements, target platforms, and visual quality target.
 For most projects, URP is a good starting point.
-It scales well, supports reasonably good graphics, and is performant.
+It scales well, supports good graphics, and is performant.
 For projects that require highly realistic graphics out-of-the-box and are targeting high-end hardware, HDRP may be the best choice.

 What are the advantages of URP?